Drawing for Beginners

-On a vertical or inclined surface.
-You can turn hand so your palm is facing you as well as in the opposite hand position.
+- On a vertical or inclined surface.
+You can turn your hand so your palm is facing you as well as in the opposite hand position.

-The best part is you can transition easily between the two grips with just a twist of your fingers.
+The best part: You can transition easily between the two grips with just a twist of your fingers.

-Put Your Shoulder Into It—Allowing your stroke to come from your shoulder, arm, and wrist together allows for steady lines, longer lines as well as short lines, fluid, gestural lines, and transitioning easily between the side and tip of the pencil.
+Put your shoulder into it.
+Having your stroke come from your shoulder, arm and wrist together allows for steady lines; longer lines as well as short lines; fluid, gestural lines; and transitioning easily between the side and tip of the pencil.
 You also get a much bigger range of motion than with just wrist movements.

-Now that you know how to hold your pencil, how to position your paper, and how to make your first strokes, you have mastered all the drawing for beginners techniques I wanted to show you for your first drawing session.
+Now that you know how to hold your pencil, position your paper and make your first strokes, you have mastered all the drawing for beginners techniques I wanted to show you for your first drawing session.

-You are ready to download your free eBook on Learning How to Draw with 26 free beginner drawing techniques you can practice in your sketchbook right now to go even further with drawing so enter your email now and take the next step.
+Don’t forget to download the free e-book on Learning How to Draw for simple techniques you can practice in your sketchbook right now to go even further with drawing.
+Just enter your email below, and take the next step.
 You won’t be a beginner for long after this!

 What are some of your favorite beginner drawing tips and exercises?
 Share them in the comments below!